San Francisco & Oakland Spinal Cord Injuries

 Spastic bladder is when the bladder contracts and empties without warning.

-It use to be that due to the bladder issues referenced above, kidney failure was a leading cause of death among individuals following a spinal cord injury.
+It used to be that due to the bladder issues referenced above, kidney failure was a leading cause of death among individuals following a spinal cord injury.
 However, now there are other treatments and procedures to assist in bladder management.
 Intermittent catheterization, bladder augmentation, sphincterotomy, and like procedures can alleviate and avoid significant kidney damage associated with post-spinal cord injuries.

 Incomplete And Complete Spinal Injuries